-The majestic mountain spine along New Zealand’s South Island is also known as “The Southern Alps”; the Maori Ngai Tahu name for these mountains is “ka tiritiri o te moana”.
-For many locations on the South Island, you can’t avoid or ignore the sight of looming towers of rock and snow.
+The majestic mountain spine along New Zealand’s South Island is known as “The Southern Alps”; the Maori Ngai Tahu name for these mountains is “kā tiritiri o te moana”.
+For many locations around the South Island, you cannot avoid or ignore the sight of looming towers of rock and snow.

+Between visits to the Franz Josef Glacier and Fox Glacier, I’d been thinking about whether or not I should have a look at the mountains from above.
+It would be beautiful, but it also seemed very expensive.
 What to do, what to do … it sounds stupid writing it out now, but a unique opportunity had presented itself, and I knew I’d have deep regrets if I didn’t take it.

 • The slow approach to Franz Josef Glacier

 • The slow forest walk to Fox Glacier

 • Lake Matheson and the southern Alps at sunset